liyuechun/fullstack/docs/js/es5/010modules.md

     import AirbnbStyleGuide from './AirbnbStyleGuide';
     ```

-  - And do not export directly from an import.
+  ## And do not export directly from an import.

     > Why?
-Although the one-liner is concise, having one clear way to import and one clear way to export makes things consistent.
+Although the one##liner is concise, having one clear way to import and one clear way to export makes things consistent.

     ```javascript
     // bad